Explore Case Studies

 This territory is ours from the beginning.
 Colonization and development have usurped our territory and cornered us.
 Despite national laws for the protection of indigenous territories and their titling, the respective agencies have denied the collective title as a safeguard, which would guarantee us security of tenure.
 The violence and social insecurity in the region generate pressure from people from other places who seek to settle in the territory.
 For this reason, we need to know the national and international laws and even the special Colombian indigenous legislation to vindicate our rights and fully guarantee our own government and our forms of internal organization.
 We also recognize the importance of mastering new technologies to confront society, understand each other with the State, make ourselves known locally, nationally and internationally, and seek support and protection.

-This case study was originally published by UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) on 09/21.
+This case study was originally published by UNEP-WCMC in September 2021.
 The content was provided by the custodians of this ICCA.
-ICCA is self-declared and has gone through a peer review process to verify its status.
+The ICCA has been self-declared and has been through a peer-review process to verify its status.
 More details on this process can be found here.
-The content of this website does not necessarily reflect the views or policies of the United Nations Environment Program or WCMC.
+The contents of this website do not necessarily reflect the views or policies of UN Environment Programme or WCMC.